 We currently run practical conservation sessions for mental health charity Take Off.
 We take small groups of people with mental health issues to tranquil rural locations to carry out simple conservation work.

 We have run health walks and led cycling events with funding from Kent Sport.

 The Westgate Parks project included events for the elderly and members from the Umbrella Centre - click this block for more information on the project.

 Our art based and creative projects often involve communities in the design process and where possible we encourage local artists, sculptors and photographers to be involved in such projects.

 By getting people involved in countryside management and increasing awareness of local products, the Partnership is helping to revive the link between people and countryside.
-We have also produced a local produce guide, to help in sourcing local products, which can be found here.
+We have also produced a local produce guide, to help in sourcing local products, which can be found by clicking on this block.